 The processing is necessary to perform any contract entered into with you and our legitimate interest and that of our franchisees in the provision of goods and services to you.

-In order to use your personal data to operate our business, but otherwise than in performing our contractual obligations to you (and includes our providing your personal data to our franchisees and their authorised personnel (including, but not limited to, all authorised teachers and administrative personnel) for the same purposes).
-These would be our ‘legitimate interests’ for the purposes of Data Protection Legislation and are as follows:
+In order to use your personal data to operate our business, but otherwise than in performing our contractual obligations to you (and includes our providing your personal data to our franchisees and their authorised personnel (such as all authorised teachers and administrative personnel) for the same purposes).
+These would be our ‘legitimate interests’ for the purposes of data protection legislation and are as follows:

 Account and Profile Data; Individual Data; Advertising and Marketing Data, Audio and Visual Data, Economic and Financial Data

 The processing is necessary for the purposes of the legitimate interests pursued by us or by a third party and where such interests are not overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child

 In order to use the health-related personal data you provide to us about your child in order to protect the vital interests of you and your child in situations where you are physically or legally incapable of giving consent for us to do so.
 For example, this would enable us to make this type of personal data available to each of our franchisees and their authorised personnel (such as all authorised teachers and administrative personnel) in situations where we and/or our franchisees are required to comply with a specific legal requirement and there is not time to gain your consent.
 This would especially be relevant in an emergency situation or simply to enable you to take classes at different venues with different franchisees.

 Where processing is necessary to protect your vital interests or those of another natural person where you are physically or legally incapable of giving consent and to comply with the law, including social protection law

 e.
 Who receives the personal data you provide to us